Mathiew Le, Assistant Dean of Admissions & Financial Aid- The University of Texas School of Law

 A student may also consider a letter of recommendation from an employer or someone in the community who can attest to the same aspects a letter from an academic would comment on.
 As an example, if a student has been in the work force for a few years, they may choose to ask their employer to write a letter of recommendation that details the candidate’s analytical skills, communication skills, and work product.
 This would be very valuable to the Committee to assess fit as well.

 Do applicants, especially those with numbers that fall below your law school’s medians, increase their chances of admission by applying Early Decision?

 ML: The Committee evaluates candidates in the same way regardless of whether the candidate is an Early Decision applicant or Regular Decision applicant.
 The candidate needs to be a strong candidate regardless of which pool they’ve applied to; so Early Decision doesn’t provide students with lower numbers with an advantage in the process.

 What is the typical size of the waitlist, and how deep do you usually go into the waitlist to admit students?

 ML: Unfortunately, there’s no typical size of the waitlist as it varies from year-to-year.
 Similarly, the number of students we admit from the waitlist varies each year.
-What we aim to have is a manageable waitlist pool that is comprised of only those applicants whom we know if we would love to have at Texas Law if the opportunity arose.
+What we aim to have is a manageable waitlist pool that is comprised of only those applicants whom we know if we would love to have at The University of Texas at Austin School of Law if the opportunity arose.